 Instagram- it’s a tough social media nutwork… errr network to crack, but I’m sure gonna try!
-As usual, when I work on something I love I like to share with you!
+As usual when I work on something I love, I like to share with you!
 I am going to show you how to make a feed that stands out- an easy Instagram puzzle feed using Canva!
-It seriously can be done for free in like an hour, and you’ll have 12 posts so enough for maybe two weeks:) and you’ll have a beautiful feed that will make ’em insta-envious!
+It seriously can be done for free in like an hour, and you’ll have 15 posts so enough for maybe two weeks:) and you’ll have a beautiful feed that will make ’em insta-envious!

 Instagram Feed Ideas

 I recently created my first Instagram business account… I know shame on me for not doing it sooner being a social media gal and blogger, but hey I wasn’t ready!
-There are so many Instagram feed ideas and I wanted it to be the best it could be and I wasn’t sure how I was going to create a feed that stood a chance of standing out!
+I wanted it to be the best it could be and I wasn’t sure how I was going to create a feed that stood a chance of standing out!

 Check me out @Steph__social and I’d love if you would follow me so I know you stopped by:)